devolution2409/lidl-bot/README.md

 12. [ ] Move all mongoose schema to a single file
 13. [x] Object to hold all the config (ie admins channels etc) ?
 Might not be needed but eshrug
 14. [x] Add an environnement variable to set the bot prefix
+15. [x] ~~Find a way, or create a smol wrapper to be able to register on unregister callbacks for the events~~ client.chat.unregisterEvent('event', callback);
+16. trivia
+   - [x] Add a little time between trivia question, answers and new questions.
+   - [ ]Scoreboard.
+   - [ ] Variable in config (and env) to be able to set trivia time and timeOutOverride in json.
+   - [] **Prevent trivia from being run twice at the same time**

 ## Built With